Overview of the College of the Holy Cross Sexual Misconduct Policy1

-There are many departments within the College and local and national community resources that can be called upon to respond to incidents of behavior that could be subject to the Sexual Misconduct Policy and can serve as supports to individuals in many different ways.
+There are several departments within the College community that can be called upon to respond to incidents of behavior that could be subject to the Sexual Misconduct Policy and can serve as supports to individuals in many different ways.
+These resources are available to both Complaining Parties and Responding Parties.
 Please see College and Community Resources.

 VI.
 To Print This Policy

 - To print the entire College of the Holy Cross Sexual Misconduct Policy (August 31, 2019)